verena-yacoub/SDCND-P3/README.md

 #### 1. An appropriate model architecture has been employed

-The structure of the neural network was adopted from [NVIDIA self driving car model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) and was implemented as follows, [as per the code](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L69-L80):
+The structure of the neural network was adopted from [NVIDIA self driving car model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) and was implemented as follows, [in the code](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L69-L80):

 * normalization layer using lambda function
 * cropping layer to remove irrelevant parts like sky and trees